dan-suen/expo-chess-test/README.md

 #### Known Bugs:
 - Dropping Internet connection or resuming the App may cause inconsistent game state
 - Promotions may not work as expected
+- Delayed POST responses (due to server being inactive) sometimes fails to cause rerendering on the first move (can force rerender by switching screens)

 ## Acknowledgments